Amilcar

 Source Format: 16:9 AppleProRes422HQ

-Master Format: AppleProRes422 y H264
+Master Format: AppleProRes422 and H264

-Original Languages: Spanish, Catalan, Portuguese, French and English
+Original Languages: Spanish, Portuguese, French and English

-Filming Locations: Guinea-Bissau, Cape Verde, Paris, Stockholm, Madrid.
+Filming Locations: Guinea-Bissau, Cape Verde, Stockholm, Lisbon

-Production Year: In development
+Production Year: 2025

 Production Company: Mosaic Producciones